Walcha, New South Wales

 Walcha (/ˈwɒlkə/) is a town at the south-eastern edge of the Northern Tablelands, New South Wales, Australia.

-The town serves as the seat of Walcha Shire.
-Walcha is located 425 km by road from Sydney at the intersection of the Oxley Highway and Thunderbolts Way.
+The town, which is the seat of Walcha Shire, is 425 km by road from Sydney, at the intersection of the Oxley Highway and Thunderbolts Way.
 The Apsley River passes through the town to tumble over the Apsley Falls before joining the Macleay River further on.
-Originally the river caused flooding in the town prior to a levee bank being constructed and saving the town from more floods.
+The river used to cause flooding in the town, but a levee bank has been constructed to alleviate the problem.
 At the 2021 census, Walcha had a population of 1369 people.

-The Main North railway line is located 20.7 km west at a separate village called Walcha Road which serves as the railhead.
-This is served by the daily NSW TrainLink Xplorer service between Sydney and Armidale.
-The railway line was built at Walcha Road, because it was the closest point they could get to the town, due to the steep climb over the Great Dividing Range.
+The Main North railway line runs 20.7 km to the west, where there is a settlement called Walcha Road.
+Walcha Road railway station is served by the daily NSW TrainLink Xplorer service between Sydney and Armidale.
+The railway line bypassed Walcha because of the steep grades over the Great Dividing Range.